TheRenegadeCoder/sample-programs/README.md

 ## Learn More

+Originally, I had planned to have an article written for every code snippet in this repository.
+However, in the interest of growing this collection, I removed the pull request merge article requirement.
+As a result, not every code snippet in the repository has an associated article, yet.

+Of course, I'm adding articles every day, and I'm trying my article progress under the issues tab.
+Feel free to request your favorites from there, and I'll try to move them up the queue.

-For every program in this repository, I've written a corresponding article breaking it down.
-If that sounds interesting, feel free to leverage the links in the README files spread throughout the repository.
+At any rate, if articles sound interesting, feel free to leverage the links in the README files spread throughout the repository.

 Alternatively, you can browse all current projects from the [Sample Programs